 When I close my eyes and remember Porto, I don’t see the royal palaces, the wide avenues or the grandiose cathedrals of Europe’s other popular cities.
 I don’t see landmark attractions of international renown.
 Nor do I see the architectural richness of places like Paris or Florence.
 The city is neither regal nor royal.
 It is neither grand nor glamorous.

-But Porto has the kind of magnetism that woos travelers with its quaint nooks, its artsy crannies, its rich culinary tradition, its sweet porto wine and its uniform red-tiled roofs.
+But Porto has the kind of magnetism that woos travelers with its quaint nooks, its artsy crannies, its rich culinary tradition, its sweet port wine and its uniform red-tiled roofs.
 With its delectable pastry shops, its fairytale buildings, its surrounding wine country and its unbeatable prices, it is easy to see why Porto consistently receives recognition as one of the best value destinations in Europe.

 Note: I recommend you check out a local’s guide to Porto for further reading and suggestions.